 You are responsible for keeping all estate property safe during the probate.

-When it’s clear that the estate has enough assets to pay debts, taxes, and expenses of administration (court and lawyer fees, for example), you can start distributing property to the inheritors.
+When it’s clear that the estate has enough assets to pay debts, taxes, and expenses of administration (court and probate lawyer fees, for example), you can start distributing property to the inheritors.
 As a practical matter, this means that you should wait until the deadline for creditors to file claims has passed—usually three or four months from the time you publish the notice to creditors.

 After you have distributed all the property, you can end the probate informally.